 The Capture of Vicksburg: July 4th 1863

 For many July 4th is a day that to celebrate our nation’s independence.
 For many more, it is a day to reunite with friends and family to explicitly exercise the freedoms won at that time.
-For others still, it will be a day to remember the retreat of General Lee and his southern troops from the battle of Gettysburg.
-It will be the 150th anniversary of that retreat and many people recognize the Battle of Gettysburg as the most symbolic battle from the entire Civil War—if not, as the most important.
+For others still, it is be a day to remember the retreat of General Lee and his southern troops from the battle of Gettysburg.
+Many people recognize the Battle of Gettysburg as the most symbolic battle from the entire Civil War—if not, as the most important.
 It is indeed a great date to remember in our nation’s history.

 From mid-May until July 4th, the period in which the city was surrounded, Grant and his army attempted two large-scale assaults on its defenses (May 19 and May 22).
 Both assaults were thwarted; the city remained in Confederate control.
 Morale began to sink and the importance of securing a victory was weighing heavily on Grant’s mind.
 The tactic he authorized next was certainly a stroke of creativity, only made possible by his experiences in Galena and the support of the 45th Illinois “Lead Mine Regiment.”